Chart Color Schemes

 Grafton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.4%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 13.4%, significantly lower than NSW's average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.7%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 41.7% of residents aged 15+ holding them - advanced diplomas (9.0%) and certificates (32.7%).
+Bachelor degrees are the most common at 9.7%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding such qualifications - advanced diplomas at 9.0% and certificates at 32.7%.

 Frequently Asked Questions - Education